exepulveda/geostatpy/README.md

 * Isotropy and anisotropy for variogram models and searching criteria

 Some python features
-* Standard libraries used
+* Standard libraries used: Numpy and Scipy
-** Numpy
-** Scipy
 * Vectorized matrix operations
 * No c/c++/fortran dependencies

 This a toolbox for begginers, students and python lovers, so I am not resposible for any mistake.
-If you report any mistake I will try to fixed as soon as possible.
+If you report any mistake I will try to fix it as soon as possible.
 Just send me an email at exequiel.sepulveda@gmail.com

 Cheers!